berglh/ubuntu-sb-kernel-signing/README.md

 ```
 > It assists you with automatically signing freshly installed kernel images using the machine owner key in a way similar to what `dkms` does.
 This is mainly useful if you want to use mainline kernels on Ubuntu on Secure Boot enabled systems.
 This needs `shim-signed` to be set up.

+If you defined a location other than `/var/lib/shim-signed/mok/MOK-Kernel.der` for the kernel signing MOK, you will need to edit the script to change the `MOK_CERT_NAME` variable to match the MOK filename without the extension: i.e. `MOK-my-custom-name`

 This script works well for signing **all** kernels being installed.

 ###  Automatically signing kernels installed with mainline